moltaweb/learning-notes/php-lynda-PHP_Essential_Training.md

 		statement;
 }
 ```

 Each case compares for value equality
-If we dont set `break;`, every case will be executed, because every line below the matched case is executed.
+If we dont set `break`, every case will be executed, because every line below the matched case is executed.

+____________

 ## CONTROL STRUCTURES: LOOPS

-Loops are structures that allow us to execute the same block of code repeatedly
+Loops are structures that allow us to execute the same block of code repeatedly.
-In all loops we need an end condition to avoit infinite loops
+In all loops we need an end condition to avoid infinite loops

 ### WHILE loops